-To clean your fiberglass (plastic on 23 ft. rear bath) shower stall unit, use warm water and one of the stronger liquid detergents.
-Do not use abrasive cleaners as they may scratch and dull the surface of your unit.
+To clean your fiberglass shower stall unit, use warm water and one of the stronger liquid detergents.
+Do not use abrasive cleaners, as they may scratch and dull the surface of your unit.
 Stubborn stains can be removed with solvents such as turpentine, paint thinner, or acetone.
-Restore dulled areas by rubbing with an automotive type liquid cleaner, then, put the soft glow back into your unit with a light application of liquid wax.
+Restore dulled areas by rubbing with an automotive-type liquid cleaner, and then put the soft glow back into your unit with a light application of liquid wax.